This course emphasizes applications rather than theory. Students begin with a review of

 - Limits and continuity, average rate of change, differentiation using limits

-- Shape of a graph, derivatives and graph sketching, maxima and minima with applications, differentials, implicit differentiation
+- The shape of a graph, derivatives and graph sketching, maxima and minima with applications,

 - Antiderivative, area, fundamental theorem of calculus, definite integral